-When you log in to PeopleSoft HR, you will be able to access your Status of Earnings and the amount remaining to earn as of the most recent payroll.
-The information is provided to assist you and your supervisor with tracking the progress of your earnings and ensure the limit is not exceeded.
-Note: The Hours and Amount Remaining reflect hours worked and paid during the previous pay period—usually ending on the 6th and 21st of the month.
+When you log in to PeopleSoft HR, you will be able to access your Job & Earnings screen, which lists the amount remaining to earn as of the most recent payroll.
+The information is provided to assist you and your supervisor with tracking the progress of your earnings.
+Note: The Hours and Amount Remaining are updated twice a month with each Payroll process, and reflect hours worked and paid during the previous pay period—usually ending on the 6th and 21st of the month.
 Totals are updated each Payday and do not include hours you’ve worked since your last paycheck.

 Commonly, jobs involve approximately 10 hours per week on average.
-To determine the average hours per week you would need to work to earn the full amount of your Earnings Limit (shown in the Status of Earnings and Offer Letter) on a consistent basis for the job duration—not including holidays or break periods—use this calculation: Divide your Earnings Limit by your Pay Rate.
+To determine the average hours per week you would need to work to earn the full amount of your Earnings Limit (shown on the Job & Earnings screen and in the Offer Letter) on a consistent basis for the Job Duration—not including holidays or break periods—use this calculation: Divide your Earnings Limit by your Pay Rate.
 Then divide that figure by the number of weeks you will be working (31 weeks for the full academic year, 15 for fall only, 16 for spring only, or 15 for summer).
 For this calculation, we assume students are working during finals weeks, but not holiday periods such as winter break and spring break (although with the consent of your supervisor you may work then if it is within the job duration).

 Student staff members may work up to 19 hours while classes are in session and 40 hours during summer and holiday break periods—combining all campus jobs—during any work week (Monday-Sunday).

-Student misconduct in the workplace that also involves a potential violation of student conduct standards as outlined in the Student Integrity Code may also be referred to the Associate Dean of Students for separate and independent adjudication under the Student Integrity Code.
+Student misconduct in the workplace that also involves a potential violation of student conduct standards as outlined in the Student Integrity Code may also be referred to the Associate Dean of Students for separate and independent adjudication.

 Adjustments to your work schedule should be arranged in advance with your supervisor in accordance with the department's established policies and procedures.
 Your supervisor provides instructions about procedures to follow if illness or other unforeseen circumstances impact your work schedule.